imamkhaira/rtsp-to-hls/README.md

 This aims to make a software to convert a RTSP stream from china CCTV to modern HLS stream. request can be made via API calls and it includes automatic shutdown of unused streams.

+## B. Running with Docker

+# use below steps if you'd like to use Docker.

 ## B. Installation or Deployment

 This package offers two way to run, either by using Docker or bare-metal.